zhiyaoxie/zhiyaoxie.github.io/_pages/recruitment.md

     * Grade: grade > 85/100 or rank top 25% (unnecessary for top university)
     * Serious research experience (ideally with publications/drafts in submission)
     * Good programming skill (Python is enough, C/C++ experience is a plus)
-    * Expertise in one EE/CS direction (ML, data analysis, algorithm, IC, EDA, computer arch, math, etc.).
+    * Expertise in one EE/CS direction (ML, data analysis, algorithm, optimization, IC, EDA, computer arch, math, etc.).
 Ideally I hope you can teach me something in your direction.

 * **Basic Program Information**: HKUST ranked No.34 in QS World University Rankings 2022.
 The Ph.D. program duration is typically 4 years.
 The basic monthly salary of Ph.D. students is about HKD 18K.
 Learn more about the program [here](https://prog-crs.ust.hk/pgprog/2022-23/mphil-phd-ece){: .btn--paper}.

 * **Research Topics**: I have multiple research topics on cutting-edge machine learning for EDA techniques.
 Detailed instructions will be provided when starting your research.

 * **HKFPS**: Learn about HK PhD Fellowship Scheme if you have a strong resume.
 This fellowship will cover all your expenses.
-It requries high university rank, high grade, and nation scholarships (for mainland students).
+It requries high university rank, high grade, and national scholarships (for mainland students).

 * **For applicants**:
     * No need to write a long email, just drop me your CV (filename including your name)